 The author of 17 financial planning books, with over 40 years of experience, Blue started Kingdom Advisors, an international effort to equip and motivate Christian financial professionals.

-With the 2012 tax deadline (April 17 this year) right around the corner, Blue shares many insights on paying taxes as well as Biblical principles on money.
+With the 2015 tax deadline upon us, Blue shares many insights on paying taxes as well as Biblical principles on money.